matrix-org/matrix-spec-proposals/proposals/2448-blurhash-for-media.md

 "formatted_body": This is awesome <img alt=\"flutterjoy\" title=\"flutterjoy\" height=\"32\" src=\"mxc://matrix.example.org/abc\" data-blurhash=\"LEHV6nWB2yk8pyo\" />
 ```

+Note that that the blurhash MUST be HTML-encoded here to comply with HTML
+standards.

 To be clear: This does not replace thumbnails - it will be shown before they
 are downloaded.